 If there is a problem that seems too large for one-another ministry, the “another” should bring in an elder in the church.
 If the elder feels unqualified for a certain problem, they should bring in a counselor trained in that specific problem – from a biblical perspective.
 This progression is similar to church discipline.
 We are called to help one another and that is the method I proclaim.
 As 1 Thessalonians 5:14 says: “And we urge you, brothers, admonish the idle (or disorderly, or undisciplined), encourage the fainthearted, help the weak, be patient with them all.”

-A blog about theology, church, video, web, I.T., and randomness.
+A blog about theology, church, audio-visual, web, I.T., and randomness.